cmstead/js-refactor/README.md

 **Convert To Template Literal** Converts a string concatenation expression to a template literal.

 **Export Function** creates new export declaration for selected function or function name

+**Introduce Function** creates new function from existing function call or variable assignment

 **Shift Parameters** Shifts function parameters to the left or right by the selected number of places